What Is a Quant Finance Solver?

 Cons

-- Very expensive with high licensing costs, targeting institutional clients
+- Very expensive, targeting institutional clients

 Who They're For

-- Institutional quants and developers needing validated pricing models
+- Institutional quants and developers

-- Risk management teams working with complex financial instruments
+- Risk management and valuation teams

 Why We Love Them